sophiac0120/Build_Chatbot_GIT_2019/README.md

-# How to build your first chatbot
+# How to build, design, and deploy your first chatbot

 by Sophia Choi | 2019 Girls In Tech Conference